 level = "Beginner"

 Variable names must adhere to specific rules.
-Using illegal variable names, such as starting with a number or containing spaces, results in syntax errors.
+Using illegal variable names, such as starting with a number or containing spaces, results in Python syntax errors.

 Example: